“Jean has a gift for transforming politics and history into theater.”

 - Continuity of Government Commission, Washington D.C.

 Jean’s own political career spans two decades in senior positions in the U.S. Senate and House of Representatives, nine years as an elected town council member, and her campaign for a seat in Congress.
+She spent over five years as staff director of the Senate Committee on Rules and Administration and was staff director for the joint congressional committee responsible for the 2013 Obama presidential inauguration.

 Jean and her husband, historian and author Fergus M. Bordewich, live in Washington, DC.